liupangzi/liuchao.me/tech/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 3.0.0.3 =
+* (12 Feb 2017) - Fixed reCAPTCHA on wpForo Registration page was not working unless comment form was also checked.

 = 3.0.0.2 =
 * (12 Feb 2017) - Added CAPTCHA for wpForo Forum Registration page. (you can enable/disable it on the settings page).